Mercury-arc valve: Applications

 Mercury arc valves remain in use in some South African mines and Kenya (at Mombasa Polytechnic - Electrical & Electronic department).

 Mercury arc valves were used extensively in DC power systems on London Underground, and two were still observed to be in operation in 2000 at the disused deep-level air-raid shelter at Belsize Park.
 After they were no longer needed as shelters, Belsize Park and several other deep shelters were used as secure storage, particularly for music and television archives.
 This led to the mercury-arc rectifier at the Goodge Street shelter featuring in an early episode of Doctor Who as an alien brain, cast for its "eerie glow".

+Auckland's Museum Of Transport And Technology (MOTAT) still employs a mercury-arc valve to provide power to the tram which carries visitors between its two sites.

+The Durie Hill Elevator in Whanganui, New Zealand uses an mercury-arc valve to covert AC power into DC and power its electric motor, the elevator is part of the cities public transport network and carries passengers daily.

 Others

 Special types of single-phase mercury-arc rectifiers are the Ignitron and the Excitron.
 The Excitron is similar to other types of valve described above but depends critically on the existence of an excitation anode to maintain an arc discharge during the half-cycle when the valve is not conducting current.
 The Ignitron dispenses with excitation anodes by igniting the arc each time conduction is required to start.
 In this way, ignitrons also avoid the need for control grids.

 In 1919, the book "Cyclopedia of Telephony & Telegraphy Vol. 1" described an amplifier for telephone signals that used a magnetic field to modulate an arc in a mercury rectifier tube.
 This was never commercially important.